oxjoman21/Skibidi-Discord-Token-Joiner/README.md

 ## Why this Repo?
 Way too many people sell joiners or boosters for ridiculous prices.
 So I thought: **why not make one for free?** Now everyone can use it without paying a cent!

+If you’re looking for a **better, safer, and unflagged** solution, I recommend checking out **[NexusTools](https://nexustools.de/)**.
+They offer top-quality joiners with full source code, lifetime updates, and soon a more reliable solvers.

 > **Heads Up:** The solver included here **isn’t mine**.
 I just added it for convenience, but if your tokens get locked or flagged, that’s on you.
 I have **no partnerships** with anyone, and this solver is just as-is.
 Use at your own risk.

 ---